 Applicants for assistants certification must pass the national exam to be considered an ASHA-certified assistant in audiology or speech-language pathology and be awarded the C-AA or C-SLPA credential.

-In order to take the exam, applicants for assistants certification must first have (1) received approval of their application and required documentation, and (2) paid the initial certification fee.
-The exam will be available at testing centers throughout the U.S. and is administered by Prometric, on behalf of ASHA.
+In order to take the exam, applicants for assistants certification must first have (1) received approval of their application and required documentation, and (2) paid the initial certification fee of $249 (includes assistants certification exam and one year of affiliation).
+The exam is administered by Prometric on behalf of ASHA, and it will be available at testing centers throughout the U.S. and online through live proctoring.

 The CFCC makes the final determination for the passing score.

 To prepare for the exam, become familiar with the format and the content of the exam by reviewing the exam blueprint and by using the exam resources available below for audiology assistants or SLPAs.
 Then, develop a study plan based on the exam content and your knowledge in each topic area.

 The exam is made up of 100 multiple choice questions that were created by peers in the field, including educators, audiologists, speech-language pathologists, and assistants.

 ASHA is dedicated to making the testing process accessible to all and strives to provide access—to the fullest extent possible—to activities based on awareness of the registrants’ needs.
 The Americans with Disability Act (ADA) provides protection to individuals with disabilities, with a record or history of an impairment/disability or who is regarded as having an impairment/disability.
 The ADA requires the provision of reasonable accommodations to support access to goods, services, facilities, advantages or accommodations offered.
 However, reasonable accommodations will not alter the nature of the exam, result in undue financial and administrative burden, or affect the health and safety of an individual or others.